aniqrahim/fluidlite/README.md

-# fluidlite
+# fluidlite (deprecated as on iOS 12)
 Enable iPhone X home gesture on older devices with custom own personalized preferences but lighter.
 ## credits
-Thanks to VitaTaf and MidnightChips for the source code.
+VitaTaf & MidnightChips